The Grinch

 Plot

 In the town of Whoville, the human-like people called Whos are filled with excitement about celebrating Christmas.
-However, the only one who is not amused is the cantankerous and green-furred Grinch, who has a heart "two sizes too small".
-He lives in his cave with his dog, Max, and only goes into Whoville to buy groceries and play pranks on the citizens.
+However, the only one who is not thrilled is the grumpy, cantankerous and green-furred Grinch, born with a heart being "two-sizes too small".
+He lives in his cave with his dog, Max, and only goes into Whoville to buy groceries and harass the Whos.

 More details